 Decreasing the number of slips and trips in your coffee shop is an important way of ensuring your customers return again and again.
 Long wait times due to dropped frappes or lattes spilled all over the table (or worse, the customer!), is not the way to gain loyal customers.
 You need to protect yourself from slips and falls with specialist coffee shop shoes.

 SHOES FOR CREWS LTD. offer incredibly safe shoes for baristas which prevent slipping and tripping in your coffee shop.
-Our shoes are designed with the latest technology to provide comfort, support, and get you home safe, too.
+Our shoes are designed with the latest technology to provide comfort, support, and get you home safely, too.
 Take a look at our slip-test results now where we demonstrate how we surpass the minimum ISO standards by two to four times the minimum on our most popular styles.